Search This Blog

 Image 1: Photograph of the original unfinished painting by Raymond Neher

-Unfinished figurative painting by Raymond Neher showing people seated on a park bench, with incomplete trees, pigeons, and sidewalk details.
+Unfinished figurative painting by Raymond Neher of people seated on a Central Park bench, with incomplete trees, pigeons, and sidewalk details.

-AI-completed version of Raymond Neher’s unfinished park bench painting by ChatGPT, with finished trees, pigeons, sidewalk texture, and richer color depth.
+ChatGPT's AI-completed version of Raymond Neher's painting, with finished trees, pigeons, sidewalk texture, and richer color depth.

-AI-completed version of Raymond Neher’s unfinished painting by Gemini Nano Banana, showing flatter colors, reduced depth, and minimal completion of unfinished elements.
+Gemini Nano Banana's AI-completed version of Raymond Neher's painting, showing flatter colors, reduced depth, and minimal completion of the unfinished elements.

-(See end of post for my completed version)
+(See end of post for my own completed version.)

 The Original Painting: Clearly Unfinished, But Deliberate

-Raymond’s original painting already contains many of the qualities that define his work:
+Raymond's original painting Sunday Afternoon in Central Park already contains many of the qualities that define his work:

 • Front-facing figures with quiet, inward expressions